Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound

 \end{linenomath} with $\bm{x^k}=(x^k, y^k)$ the center position of element $k$.\ The smoothing filter averages the element design variables over a radius $R$.\ When this radius overlaps with the periodic boundaries at $x=0$ and $x=L_x$, the densities of elements at opposite sides of the mesh are also averaged to ensure designs are independent of the unit cell choice.\ The Heaviside projection~\cite{guest2004achieving} pushes the variables towards $0$ (fluid) and $1$ (solid).\ It is defined by: \begin{linenomath}

 \end{linenomath} where $\eta$ is the projection level and $\beta$ is the projection strength.\\

-Five distinct designs are produced using the above smoothing and projection filters.
-It is based on the double filtering technique of \cite{christiansen2015doublefilt} and the robust formulation of \cite{wang2011projection} and consists of the following operations:
+Five distinct designs are produced: the blueprint (underscript $b$), two eroded (underscript $e$) and two dilated designs (underscript $d$).\ This isachieved using the above smoothing and projection filters, the double filtering technique~\cite{christiansen2015doublefilt} and the robust formulation~\cite{wang2011projection}, via the following operations:

 \begin{linenomath}